 5 Ways to Build Loyalty Through Client Experience

-1. Provide a Personalised Customer Experience
+1. Provide a Personalized Customer Experience

-Knowing what a customer needed in the past or segmenting them by frequently used features can help create a more customised journey.
+Knowing what a customer needed in the past or segmenting them by frequently used features can help create a more customized journey.
 Rather than making assumptions about customer expectations, a DXP can provide analytics and data to determine what a specific person values and provide them with relevant services.

 2. Offer Self-Service and Human Service Options

 Now more than ever, customers expect effortless digital support from the financial services industry.
 A self-service portal offers a convenient alternative to complete simple tasks or work through frequent account issues without the need of a customer service agent.